Why you should add Athens to your RTW travel list

 - The streets just north of the Acropolis are lined with shops and restaurants, and are a great place to grab a drink and a meal or just wander aimlessly.

 - Athens is more pedestrian friendly than it used to be (though some areas are still very pedestrian unfriendly).
 Check out the mostly car free archeological walk that takes in many of the amazing sites.

 - Instead of paying for an expensive tour, rent an iPod Pocket tour audioguide to explore sites like the Acropolis.
 It’s much cheaper than hiring a guide, and you can go at your own pace.

 - Wander the winding streets of Athens, popping in and out of cafes and bars along the way.

 - Athens is a great place for art and culture.
 Explore the many smaller galleries, some of have combined with bars to offer coffee or other drinks

 - Athens is surrounded by four mountains, providing plenty of opportunity for the outdoorsman.
 Hiking and biking in the various parks surrounding the city is a great way to get away from the traffic, smog, and tourist herds.

-You'll almost certainly arrive via a flight to Athens Eleftherios Venizelos International Airport.
+You’ll almost certainly arrive by a flight to Athens International Airport.
 Athens is a major transportation hub and is served by many discount carriers so good deals are often available.
-The airport is about 30 km outside the center, but it's on the subway line and is also accessible by direct shuttle buses.
+The airport is about 30 km outside the center, but it’s on the subway line and is also accessible by direct shuttle buses.

-There are plenty of hostels in Athens and also loads of hotels in Athens, but the city is very spread out so it's important to research your exact location before you just reflexively book the cheapest place.
-If you are only staying for a day or two it's worth paying a bit more to stay near the center.
+There are plenty of hostels in Athens, but the city is very spread out so it’s important to research your exact location before you just reflexively book the cheapest place.
+If you are only staying for a day or two it’s worth paying a bit more to stay near the center.
 The area around Syntagma Square is filled with places to sleep and is also the best hub for local transit.